evanwill/refine-lessons/openrefine-urls.md

 This can be cut from each line using the `trim()` function.
 Trim automatically removes all leading and trailing white space, an essential for data cleaning.

-Create new columns from the *parse* column using *Edit column* > *Add column based on this column* with these names and expressions:
+Create new columns from the *parse* column using these names and expressions:

 - number, `value.split("<br />")[0].trim()`
 - first, `value.split("<br />")[1].trim()`